liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 ### Reading from an HTTP request

 Instead of reading local files, it is also possible to obtain text from a remote source using the  <!--\index{HTTP} HTTP-->HTTP<!--/i--> protocol.
 The {@link jdc:ca.uqac.lif.cep.io.HttpGet HttpGet} processor is a source which, when pulled, sends an HTTP GET request to a predefined URL, and returns as its output the contents of the response to the request.
-For example, the following <!--\index{HttpGet@\texttt{HttpGet}} program-->program<!--/i--> polls an URL every 10 seconds and prints the response to the console.
+For example, the following <!--\index{HttpGet@\texttt{HttpGet}} program-->program<!--/i--> polls a URL every 10 seconds and prints the response to the console.

 {@snipm io/ReadHttp.java}{/}